Hi everyone, welcome to our comprehensive guide to biotechnology internship.

 Better yet, search for job boards that aggregate internship opportunities from different job boards.

-Biotech jobs are one such platform that you wouldn’t want to miss out on.
+Biotech jobs are one platform you wouldn’t want to miss out on.

 Save the internship jobs you want to apply for and reach out to the human resource.

-The more you apply for different jobs, the higher the chances that you’ll secure one.
+The more you apply for different jobs, the higher your chances of securing one.

 Apart from the job boards, you can go online and google biotech companies.